Domestic Violence, Crime and Victims Act 2004: Fitness to plead

-Judges, not a specially empanelled jury, now decide if a defendant is fit to plead.".
+Judges, not a specially empanelled jury, are given the powers to decide if a defendant is fit to plead.
 The regime for dealing with defendants who are unfit to plead or not guilty by reason of insanity (that is, committed the physical acts constituting the offence but without the sane intent) has also been modified.
 The court, not the Home Secretary, makes the assessment (requiring medical evidence to do so) whether the defendant should be committed to a psychiatric hospital.

 Trial by jury of sample counts only

 Trials with a substantial number of charges can now be split into two phases: trial by jury of "specimen counts" and judge-only trial of the remaining counts.
 This further expands the circumstances in which trials can be heard without a jury (see the Criminal Justice Act 2003).

 The prosecution must satisfy the court that three conditions are met: